Level: Advanced (Level 3)Awarding Body: EDUQAS

-As an English Literature student, you will develop a heightened awareness of the power of language.
-You will cultivate a considerable vocabulary, a developed understanding of style, advanced critical thinking abilities, and read and write complex, original work.
+As a prospective student of A-Level English Literature student you should already enjoy reading and analysing texts.
+On this course you will develop a heightened awareness of the power of language as you begin to cultivate a considerable vocabulary, a developed understanding of style, advanced critical thinking abilities, and the skills to read and write complex, original work.
 Throughout the course you will be encouraged to develop a critical awareness and understanding of individual works of literature.
-You will develop your interest in and enjoyment of literature and literary studies as you read widely and independently, engage creatively with a substantial body of texts and ways of responding to them, and develop and effectively apply your knowledge of literary analysis and evaluation in writing.
-You will explore literature from a range of genres and contexts, gaining valuable insights into different historical periods and cultures, seeing human life and the human mind as it changes through time and place.
+You will develop your interest in, and enjoyment of, literature and literary studies as you read widely and independently.
+You will engage creatively with a substantial body of texts and you will develop and effectively apply your knowledge of literary analysis and evaluation in your own written responses.
+You will explore literature from a range of genres and contexts, gaining valuable insights into different historical periods and cultures.

 What can it lead to?